sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

 #### show console model_name

 This command displays the model name of the portable console device.
 If auto-detect is disabled, it will read the model name from CONFIG_DB.
-Otherwise, it will read the model name from `get_vendor_name()`.
+Otherwise, it will read the model name from `get_model_name()`.

 * Usage: